RCE Foto

 Pros: Very precise autofocus, better than my Nikon Z6, small weight and size

 Opinion: Given that, at the time of purchase, I was aware of any shortcomings and / or problems of the camera, I decided to add it to my kit, which already includes the Nikon Z6 and the D750.
-The idea was to extend the life of both machines and lighten them by a few shots.
+The idea was to extend the life of both machines by "lightening" them by some shots.
 I've also had two other DX cameras in the past, so I've been shooting with Nikon for about 16 years and it's always been my only brand.
 I also own a Nikon J1, whose lens unfortunately no longer works.
 Initially I had thought of buying the FT1 ring, but given the conditions: high price (229 € new, about 150 € used), out of production for years and inferior quality of the camera, I decided to go for the Z30.
 I shoot mainly portraits.
 Pros: Very precise autofocus, even better than my Z6; Reduced weight and size.
 Cons: Battery: initially, after about 60 photos, it was 1/3 discharged; After another 30 shots, only 1/3 remained.
 Subsequently, however, I managed to complete a shooting of over 400 shots without completely depleting the battery.
 The duration, therefore, did not entirely convince me.
 Lack of stabilization: for a camera also designed for vlogging, it is a limitation, especially if you do not use a tripod.
-Absence of viewfinder: it can make it difficult to shoot quickly in situations such as street photography; An accessory sight on the hot shoe would have made all the difference.
+ISO noise.
+The absence of the viewfinder: it can make it difficult to shoot quickly in situations such as street photography; An accessory sight on the hot shoe would have made a difference, but so far it has not been produced.
 Only one memory slot.
 DX sensor with fewer pixels than the Z6 and D750: I expected a little more detail in the files.
 Materials: plastic appears cheap to the touch; Chargers are missing in the box and case for the lens.
-For the launch price (€ 499 with Nital warranty and kit with Nikon Z DX 16-50mm f/3.5-6.3 VR, which I will probably use as a paperweight) I expected a little more.
+For the original launch price (even if I paid 499 € with Nital warranty and kit with Nikon Z DX 16-50mm f/3.5-6.3 VR, which I will probably use as a paperweight) I expected a little more.
 By comparison, the entry-level D3xxx series SLRs cost less.
 In my lens park there is the Nikon AF-S 105mm f/1.4 E ED, paid four times as much for this mirrorless: surprisingly, it weighed less for me to spend on that lens than the Z30.
 As they say, the doctor didn't order it from me, but I explained why I added a third camera body going for the less expensive one.
 This review, like the others, is the result exclusively of my way of approaching photography, which is different in each of us.
 On flickr or fotocommunity you can find the photos I take.
 Rating: 6-

 avatarjunior